Rijzzz/NotEnoughCalculator/README.md

 ---

 **Dependencies (Required):**
-- [Fabric API](https://modrinth.com/mod/fabric-api) (0.155.2 or newer according to the Minecraft version you play on)
+- [Fabric API](https://modrinth.com/mod/fabric-api) (0.134.1 or newer according to the Minecraft version you play on)
-- [Roughly Enough Items (REI)](https://modrinth.com/mod/rei) (26.1.819 or newer according to the Minecraft version you play on)
+- [Roughly Enough Items (REI)](https://modrinth.com/mod/rei) (21.9.812 or newer according to the Minecraft version you play on)
-- Minecraft (26.1.x, 26.x)
+- Minecraft (1.21.11, 26.1.x, 26.x)

 *Note: All features introduced in versions 2.0.1–2.3.0 (previously available only for Minecraft 26.2) can now be used on Minecraft 26.1.x and 26.x!*
+*Note: All features introduced in versions 2.0.1–2.5.0 (previously available only for Minecraft 26.1.x & 26.2) can now be used on Minecraft 1.21.11!*

 **Dependencies (Optional / Recommended):**
-- [ModMenu](https://modrinth.com/mod/modmenu) (18.0.0 or newer according to the Minecraft version you play on)
+- [ModMenu](https://modrinth.com/mod/modmenu) (16.0.0 or newer according to the Minecraft version you play on)

 ---